 You may use the leg extension machine to achieve definition in your upper thigh.
-After all, the exercise is one of the few options when it comes to isolating your quads.
+After all, this exercise is one of the few options when it comes to isolating your quads.

 The machine is likely familiar: You sit in the padded seat and hook the tops of your feet under a movable lever.
 Then you extend your knees against resistance and bend them back down to perform one repetition.

 Although the leg extension does provide you the ability to isolate your quads, it isn't without risk, especially to your knees.
 If you do choose to use it, make sure you have proper form and only add the amount of weight that's appropriate for your fitness level to keep your knees safe.